 - 2 tbsp – mild ginger flavor with more sweetness.

 - 3 tbsp – well-balanced notes of ginger and sweetness.

-- 4 tbsp – a strong and fiery ginger heat with just enough sweetness < personally this is my favorite option but it can be on the stronger/spicy side.
+- 4 tbsp – a strong and fiery ginger heat with just enough sweetness < personally this is my favorite option but be aware it can be very potent and spicy.

 - Raw Honey: This touch of sweetness adds both flavor and boasts the benefits of containing antioxidants as well as being great for soothing your cough, sore throat and digestive system.

 - Sugar: I highly recommend using finely blended raw organic cane sugar or evaporated cane juice sugar.

 - Water: This is our main liquid that will be used to make our ginger decoction.

 - Starch: We’ll be using a touch of starch (either cornstarch or tapioca starch) just to coat our made-and-cooled candy to keep it from sticking together.
 You can also use a mix of starch and icing sugar if preferred.

 When it comes to the honey you use, I recommend using raw or pure honey.
 Using fake, processed or adulterated honey (this is usually honey that is combined with corn or some other type of syrup to reduce costs) will affect the texture and crack point of your chew.
 I’ve personally tested a batch with this kind of honey and what I found is that the chews never set up right and tends to remain soft and sticky, and requires more than double the amount of starch to control.
 Chews that are formed start to melt into a puddle once shaped and left to sit.